 Only stockholders of record at the close of business on the Record Date will be entitled to vote online during the Annual Meeting.
-On this record date, there were a total of 40,845,077 shares of common stock outstanding and entitled to vote.
+On the Record Date, there were a total of 42,135,786 shares of common stock outstanding and entitled to vote.